top of page

 What do I need to provide to book?

-To book, I ask for your name, address, email, mobile number, and date of birth.
+To book, I ask for all the information above (e.g., your name, address, email, mobile number, and date of birth etc).
 I treat this information confidentially and will not release it to others or use it in any way other than for the purpose of your assessment.
-I will not call you unless it is necessary and will use text and email to communicate.
+I will not call you unless it is necessary (e.g., we cut out in an online session) and I only use text and email to communicate.

 Your mobile number is needed for system reminders and as part of my process that is designed to make administration easier for me.
 I will never release your information to any third party without your consent.
-If you cancel your assessment, I immediately archive you file.
+If you cancel your assessment and do not wish to rebook, I immediately archive your file and will not contact you again.

-On booking, I provide you with links to a privacy and consent form to complete.
-It is appreciated if these are completed at the time of booking so I do not have to chase you.
+On booking, I provide you with a link to a privacy and consent form to complete.
+It is appreciated if these are completed within the time frame advised (7 days) so I do not have to chase you.

 How is the testing and interview portion completed?